 A significant number of people stated they had no religion, other or did not wish to disclose.
-In 2018-19 13% of people said they were Christian with 4% of people saying they were Muslim.
+In the first two periods, 12% of people said they were Christian with 4% of people said they were Muslim.
+For the first two quarters of 2020-21 an increased proportion (68%) were of unknown religion, likely due to the speed with which many people engaging with the service were accommodated in Emergency Accommodation.